mefengl/what-i-read/README.md

 https://www.ribbonfarm.com/2020/01/23/being-your-selves-identity-rd-on-alt-twitter , A thing that has been forgotten for a long time, you can always create a new account, just like the first one.

+30

+https://github.com/readme/featured/typescript-gradual-types , "untyped languages just do not scale", typed languages can be noisy when scalability is not necessary.

 ## hard code

 Best way is to memorize them.